AlexPl292/VimVim/README.md

 # VimVim.vim

-A Vim plugin for Vim.
+An IdeaVim plugin for Vim.

 Now you can finally integrate Vim motions functionality into the Vim editor.

+IdeaVim is a Vim plugin for IntelliJ IDEA, and other JetBrains IDEs.
+FleetVim is a Vim plugin for Fleet.
+VimVim is a Vim plugin for Vim.

 It`s like win-win, but VimVim.